Recoverability of Ancestral Recombination Graph Topologies: Topology of a tree

 \subsection{History of a specific lineage}

-Even allowing for some uncertainty in recovering the placement of internal branches, the probability of knowing the tree topology still decreases rapidly with increasing sample size.
-We next focus on the probability of determining the history of a specific lineage.
+The probability of the tree being even partially recoverable decreases rapidly with increasing sample size.
+We next focus on the probability of unambiguously determining the history of a specific lineage.
 This is useful if there is particular interest in the history of a specific sequence: for instance, in the context of viral genealogies, our results quantify the probability that a particular viral strain can be accurately placed in the overall genealogy.
-Figure \ref{fig:example single lineage} shows an example of a tree topology where the history of the lineage highlighted in red can be recovered unambiguously, while allowing for uncertainty in the rest of the tree topology.
-This, again, requires that mutations occur on all of the internal branches highlighted in red.
+Figure \ref{fig:example_single_lineage} shows an example of a tree topology where the history of the lineage highlighted in red can be reconstructed unambiguously, while allowing for uncertainty in the rest of the tree topology.
+This requires that mutations occur on all of the internal edges highlighted in red.

-This simplifies the model considered in Section \ref{ch_s_full_top}, as the dependence on $n_l$ can be dropped, with the recursions only focussing on the state of the one lineage.
-Here, ${n_0}$ counts missed mutations that occur \textit{only} on the single lineage of interest.
-The equivalent to \eqref{full top known} in this setting is
+This simplifies the model considered in Section \ref{ch_s_full_top}, as the dependence on $n_f$ can be dropped, with the recursions only focussing on the state of the one lineage.
+Here, ${n_0}$ counts only those unresolved internal edges that are ancestral to the single lineage of interest.
+The equivalent to \eqref{full_top_known} in this setting with $P_2(n_0, n_l, \text{lineage state})$ as the probability of interest is

-The initial conditions are $p_1^{1,n_0}=1 = p_2^{2,n_0}$.
+The initial conditions are $P_2(n_0, 1, 1)=1 = P_2(n_0, 1, 2)$.

-Figure \ref{fig:one lin topology} shows plots of the resulting probabilities of knowing the history of a specific lineage.
-The probabilities at each point are consistently much greater for a single lineage, and are non-negligible for large sample sizes.
-Taking the SARS-CoV-2 value of $\theta \approx 100$, panel (a) shows that the genealogical history of a particular lineage from a sample size of 20 has 75$\%$ chance of being reconstructed accurately.
-Panel (b) considers partial knowledge of a single lineage, up to $n_0$ missed edges.
+Figure \ref{fig:one_lin_topology} shows plots of the resulting probabilities.
+The probabilities are consistently higher compared to those of the whole tree being recoverable, and are non-negligible even for reasonably large sample sizes.
+Taking the SARS-CoV-2 value of $\theta \approx 100$, panel (a) shows that the genealogical history of a particular lineage from a sample size of 20 has probability of $0.75$ of being reconstructed unambiguously.
+Panel (b) shows the probability of reconstructing the history of a single lineage up to $n_0$ unresolved internal edges.
 As before, even a small degree of flexibility (up to three undetermined interior edges out of a sample of hundreds) leads to a significant improvement in recoverability.